liaohuqiu/liaohuqiu.github.io/_posts/blog/2013-12/2013-12-23-lru-cache-in-android.md

         +- -create(K key)

-It has a `LinkedHashmap` inside, which is constructed by
+The `LruCache` has a `LinkedHashmap` inside, which is constructed by

      public LinkedHashMap(int initialCapacity, float loadFactor, boolean accessOrder)

-The third parameter allow the `LinkedHashmap` to put the element to the head of the linked list after accessed, by `get` / `set`.
+The third parameter allow the `LinkedHashmap` to put the element to the head of the linked list after accessed, both by `get` and `set`.

-* There is a queue in the cache.
-The recently used object, by get from or put into the cache, will be at the head of the queue.

-* It has a capcity limit.
-When the total size of the object in the queue has exceed the limit, it will remove the eldest objects from the end of the queue till the total of the size of the remaining objects is at or below the limit size.

 1. `sizeOf(K key, V value)` method return the size of each count which will be used to calculate the size of the whole size.
-     The default implementions returns 1, which make the LRU cache only manager a limit amount of objects.
+> The default implementions returns 1, which make the LRU cache only manager a limit amount of objects.
 2. The method `put(K key, V value) cache the value to the cache and check the size.
-The object will be at the head of the queue.
 3. The method `get(K key)` will return the value for the key if it is exist in the cache.

-     When a value is returned, it will move to the head of the queue.
+    When a value is returned, it will move to the head of the queue, this is grantened by the `LinkedHashmap`;

-     If not, method `create(K key)` will be called to create the value.
-If a the value has been created, it will be put into cache and the limit size will be checked.
+    If the value is not exist, method `create(K key)` will be called to create the value.
+If a the value is created, it will be put into cache and the limit size will be checked.
+This will make the code simple.

 4. `entryRemoved` will be call when an object is removed when the new value conrespong value of this key is put into cache or the total size of the cache has exceed the limit.

+We can make a limit cache to store BitmapData:

+    int cacheSizeInKB = 1024 * 10; // 10MB
+    LruCache<String, Bitmap> cache = new LruCache<String, Bitmap>(cacheSizeInKB) {

+        @Override
+        protected void entryRemoved(boolean evicted, String key, Bitmap oldValue, Bitmap newValue) {
+        }

+        /**
+         * Measure item size in kilobytes rather than units which is more practical for a bitmap cache */
+        @Override
+        protected int sizeOf(String key, Bitmap value) {
+            final int bitmapSize =  value.getByteCount() / 1024;
+            return bitmapSize == 0 ?
+1 : bitmapSize;
+        }
+    };

 ####DiskLurCache